CAVE-PNP/116-stefan-rass/isabelle_questions.md

 #### How to fix `Cannot update finished theory ...` in a non-painful way so I can jump to definitions with <kbd>Ctrl</kbd>+Click?

 Start Isabelle using `/opt/Isabelle2021/bin/isabelle jedit -l Pure` and open the theory file.
+This is equivalent to changing the loaded session in the Theories panel in Isabelle/jEdit to `Pure`.

+Note that this will cause any imported or opened theories to be checked live, which may take a long time depending on the size of the theories.

 #### How to print definitions of rules or facts (e.g. `list.size(3)` or `Cons.IH`)?